Infrastructure, Cost Optimization, Apache Kafka

 Follower Fetching for Consumers

-Introduced in Kafka 2.4, follower fetching allows consumers to fetch data from the nearest replica rather than always fetching from the partition leader.
+Introduced in Kafka 2.4 and now standard in Kafka 3.x and 4.x, follower fetching allows consumers to fetch data from the nearest replica rather than always fetching from the partition leader.
 This dramatically reduces cross-AZ traffic when consumers and follower replicas are co-located.

 Enable follower fetching by setting: